Sperm aneuploidy

 Sperm with a high rate of aneuploidy have a negative impact on pregnancy rate and are associated with recurrent pregnancy loss.

-Chromosomal abnormalities may be somatic cell in origin, in which case they can be detected by a simple blood karyotype analysis.
-However, most sperm chromosome anomalies arise as a result of errors during meiosis, which cannot be detected by a blood karyotype analysis.
-These anomalies can only be detected by looking at the sperm chromosomes directly.
-Studies have shown that sperm with a high rate of aneuploidy have a negative impact on pregnancy rate and are associated with recurrent pregnancy loss.
 This test uses fluorescent in situ hybridisation (FISH) to label individual chromosomes with specific probes.
 Hundreds of sperm are assessed from one ejaculate.
 There are limitations to the test as only 5 probes are currently used routinely for analysis (three of the 22 autosomes: chromosomes 13, 18 and 21, and the sex chromosomes, X and Y), although others are available upon specific request.
 The results are reported showing incidence of disomy or nullisomy for each of the autosomes and for both sex chromosomes.
 A sex chromosome ratio is also reported.
 It is CE marked.

-Instructions for collection of Sperm Aneuploidy specimens
+Instructions for collection of Sperm DNA fragmentation and Aneuploidy specimens